Home About Portfolio Resume Contact

 Go-live, onboarding, and stabilization

-Managed the go-live transition for 120 internal users.
+Managed the go-live transition for 120 internal staff users.
 Supported onboarding through training and documentation.
-Maintained a stabilization period post-launch to monitor adoption and address workflow friction.
+Maintained a stabilization period post-launch to monitor adoption, address workflow friction, and validate that the live system was performing as tested.

 Outcomes and impact